 Curriculum Vision and Intent

-Curriculum Statement of Intent: We believe that every child should have the opportunity to be extraordinary and future ready through a curriculum which is creative, bold and courageous.
+We believe that every child should have the opportunity to be extraordinary and future ready through a curriculum which is creative, bold and courageous.
 This is achieved through our knowledge -engaged, enquiry approach that is rooted in the unique opportunities offered by our local community & expertise, local issues, and the historical and geographical context of our locality.
-They also have opportunities to look beyond themselves, ask ‘big questions’ and think globally about life and develop an understanding of disadvantage, deprivation and the exploitation of the natural world.
-Our curriculum not only aims to provide children with the skills that they need now, but also the ability to be flexible, resourceful, reflective and resilient, helping them to adapt and problem solve as they grow up in an ever changing world.
+Children have opportunities to look beyond themselves, ask ‘big questions’ and think globally about life and current issues.
+Our curriculum not only aims to provide children with the skills that they need now, but also the ability to think critically, be flexible, resourceful, reflective and resilient in an ever changing world.

 All aspects of our curriculum are accessible to all children, irrespective of their ethnic background, gender, disability, religious or linguistic background.
-We strive hard to meet the needs of those pupils with special educational needs, those with disabilities, those who are more able, those with special talents and the children who are learning English as an additional language.
+We strive hard to meet the needs of those pupils with special educational needs, those with disabilities, those with special talents and the children who are learning English as an additional language.
 We provide a rich, engaging curriculum, which challenges all of our children.

 If you have any further queries about our curriculum then please contact our school office.

 This approach is a balance between skills and knowledge.
-We use cross-curricular teaching to make the curriculum relevant and meaningful to children, putting knowledge into context and putting it into appropriate sequences of content.
+We use cross-curricular links to make the curriculum relevant and meaningful to children, whilst maintaining the integrity of each subject, putting knowledge into context and putting it into appropriate sequences of content.

-Following on from the curiosity led and child-initiated learning in Early Years, our enquiry based cross-curricular and topic based curriculum is firmly rooted in a set of knowledge and skills which are progressive.
+Following on from the curiosity led and child-initiated learning in Early Years, our curriculum is firmly rooted in a set of knowledge and skills which are progressive.
 It has been developed to allow all children to achieve and flourish in both their personal and academic development.

-Each curriculum topic identifies enquiry questions that give our learners the opportunity to engage with the topic and give them an opportunity to explore what they would like to find out.
-Topics are enriched wherever possible by providing the opportunities for hands-on exciting learning experiences that help to bring learning to life and show the relevance to ‘real life’.
+Each curriculum topic identifies enquiry questions that give our learners the opportunity to engage with the topic and gives them a wider context to explore and consider.
+Wherever possible, learning is enriched with hands-on exciting learning experiences that bring learning to life and show the relevance to ‘real life’.
 This could be a visit, a visitor bringing in artefacts, a drama or immersion day.
 Throughout the topic, there are further careful links to high quality texts and real life maths experiences.
 We also stretch our learners in the wider curriculum with a big focus on drama, art, music, dance and sport.
 We provide children with planned opportunities to take on a variety of leadership roles, charitable work and local debates, as well as participation in local and national competitions and sporting events.

 Our REACHING Curriculum: